The albums included in this box set are:-

 Aretha and Otis take the headlines, standing head and shoulders above everyone, but I have always had a liking for Eddie Floyd and Sam & Dave.
 Their albums are surprisingly good.
 William Bell always gave value for money too, as of course did Wilson Pickett (although his album here is a bit of a hodgepodge, including some older, sonically-inferior numbers) It is also nice to hear Arthur Conley singing something other than Sweet Soul Music (however great that track is).
 His is another mightily impressive album produced by Otis Redding, no less.
 The more “modern” artists like Howard Tate, the jazz instrumentals from Clarence Wheeler and the “social message” material of Sam Dees are good to hear as well.
 I knew nothing of any of them, actually.
 Howard Tate’s punchy brand of Southern soul is particularly good.

-The Ben E. King album is very dated, however, as is The Drifters' one and the Solomon Burke one is not as good as I expected it to be.
+The Ben E. King album is very dated, however, as is The Drifters' one.
 It is the 1966-68 ones that really do it for me - Conley, Floyd, Sam & Dave and the sumptuous-voiced William Bell.

 What is notable is that so many of these albums were debuts, or if not, released early in the artists' careers, which emphasises again just how impressive they were.